SMOKING

 There are said to be a large number of chemical substances in tobacco smoke.
 These can also be obtained from all sorts of cigarettes, cigars and pipe tobacco, or even from chewing tobacco, or taking snuff.

-Find out the names of the main ones, and their effects on the body.
+In the table below are the names of the main ones.
+You need to know their effects on the body.

 What does the term "addictive" mean?
 Which does it apply to (above)?